Marrbol/R-Type/README.md

 # R-Type

+This is an Epitech project made by students of the 2026 promotion.
+This project aims at creating a network game engine and a game using this engine.

 ## How to compile the project

 Navigate to the root of the project and run the following commands: